Azure-Samples/video-analyzer-iot-edge-csharp/src/edge/modules/grpcExtension/readme.md

 * "image":
     * `registry/image:tag`: replace this with the corresponding location/image:tag where you've pushed the image built from the `Dockerfile`
 * "IpcMode":
-    * `host`: You'll need to set this `IpcMode` when shared memory is going to be used as transfer mode.
+    * `IpcMode`: You'll need to set this `host` when shared memory is going to be used as transfer mode.
 * "Env": you can override the port and batch size by setting the following environment variables:
     * `grpcBinding`: the port the gRPC server will listen on, in the excerpt below the gRPC server is listening on port 5001
     * `batchSize`: the size of the batch, set batchSize=1 to run on a per frame basis